palikar/blog-hugo-files/content/posts/numpy_notes.md

 [30 30 30]
 ```

-This way we can define map-like structure that contains a bunch of different arrays, each addressable with a key.
+<br /> <br /> This way we can define map-like structure that contains a bunch of different arrays, each addressable with a key.
 The following code defines a 'human' data type with _string_ field _name_, _int_ field age, and _float_ field social class.

 ```python
 import numpy as np